great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/define_a_custom_expectation_class.md

 5. Customize the rendering of the new Expectation when displayed in Data Docs.

-   The `render_text` attribute contains the text describing the customized Expectation when your results are rendered into Data Docs.
+   The `description` attribute contains the text describing the customized Expectation when your results are rendered into Data Docs.
 It can be set when an Expectation class is defined or edited as an attribute of an Expectation instance.
-You can format the `render_text` string with Markdown syntax:
+You can format the `description` string with Markdown syntax:

    ```python title="Python"
    class ExpectValidPassengerCount(ExpectColumnValueToBeBetween):